Outdoor Spaces: Economic Sustainability

 - The campus-wide installation of solar trash and recycling compactors has saved money by reducing the number of trash pickups by a ratio of 5:1, and thereby reducing labor costs by more than 90%, as well as fuel emissions and costs of outdoor garbage bags.

-- Facilities Planning and Management is converting all traditional lighting (roadways, parking lots, sidewalks and building perimeters) to LEDs, requiring less maintenance and reducing energy costs.
+- Facilities Planning & Management is converting all traditional lighting (roadways, parking lots, sidewalks and building perimeters) to LEDs, requiring less maintenance and reducing energy costs.

 - Spot treating weeds rather than broad application of herbicides has drastically lessened pesticide and fertilizer use -- from three pounds per 1,000 square feet to one pound per 1,000 square feet.